kalgynirae/recipes/banana_bread.md

 # Procedure

-Preheat an oven to 325°F.
+Preheat an oven to 350°F.

 In a bowl, mash the bananas with a fork, and mix well with the rest of the wet ingredients.
 In a separate bowl, combine the dry ingredients.
 Pour the dry mixture on top of the wet, and stir just until combined.
 Pour into a bread pan.

-Bake for about 1 hour (check for doneness by poking a knife into the center of the loaf and seeing if it comes out clean).
+Bake for 45–55 minutes (check for doneness by poking a knife into the center of the loaf and seeing if it comes out clean).